phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_nar.md

 | Y2  | Surface  | 1e-6  | 5|
 | X2  | Surface  | 1e-6  | 1|

-Now go to *CellBlender > Molecule Placement* to set the following sites:
+Now go to `CellBlender > Molecule Placement` to set the following molecule release sites:

 ![image-center](../assets/images/motifs_norm3.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Select or type in the molecule “X2”
+2. Select or type in the molecule `X2`.
-3. Type in the name of the Object/Region “Plane”
+3. Type in the name of the Object/Region `Plane`.
-4. Set the Quantity to Release as “300”
+4. Set the Quantity to Release as `300`.

-Repeat the above steps to make sure the following molecules are entered
+You should now have the following release sites.

 | Molecule Name | Object/Region|Quantity to Release|
 |:--------|:-------:|--------:|
 | X1  | Plane | 300 |
 | X2  | Plane | 300 |

-Next go to *CellBlender > Reactions* to create the following reactions:
+Next go to `CellBlender > Reactions` to create the following reactions:

 ![image-center](../assets/images/motifs_norm4.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Under reactants, type “X2’” (NOTE the apostrophe)
+2. Under reactants, type `X2’` (the apostrophe is important).
-3. Under products, type “X2’ + Y2’”
+3. Under products, type `X2’ + Y2’`.
-4. Set the forward rate as “2e2”
+4. Set the forward rate as `2e2`.

-Repeat the above steps for the following reactions
+Repeat the above steps as needed to ensure that you have the following reactions.

 | Reactants |Products|Forward Rate|
 |:--------|:-------:|--------:|